 Even though these offenses of a high and aggravated nature are misdemeanors, they carry harsher penalties.
 Another commonly asked question: “Is domestic violence a felony?”
 According to GA law, first-time domestic violence conviction is a high and aggravated misdemeanor, with any subsequent convictions being a felony.
 Family violence law is a commission of offenses of battery, simple battery, simple assault, assault, stalking, criminal damage to property, unlawful restraint, or criminal trespass occurs between current and former spouses, parents and children penalties become more severe.
 (Full list of relationships listed under punishment)

 To avoid these criminal charges turning into life-altering convictions, you need a criminal defense lawyer with years of experience and knowledge on how to build a strategic defense against such allegations to receive reduced charges.
 Call the law office of Kohn & Yager, LLC in Atlanta, Georgia to speak with one of our attorneys regarding your case.

 What is Aggravated Assault in Georgia?

 Simple Assault, the most common type of assault in the state of Georgia, is a misdemeanor and is punishable by serving up to one year in jail, fines, community service, restitution, and probation.
-However, no physical contact has to be made.
+However, no physical contact needs to occur.
 O.C.G.A. § 16-5-20 (2010).
-Simple Assault is 1) when an individual attempts to commit a violent injury to another, or 2) acts in such a manner that the victim feels they are in imminent danger.
-Catching a simple assault charge is relatively easy.
-An example being, in a hostile manner you threaten to choke out the person you are arguing with, and they fear you will do so.
+Simple Assault is 1) when a person attempts to commit a violent injury to another, or 2) acts in such a manner that the victim feels they are in imminent danger.

 Aggravated Assault (O.C.G.A. § 16-5-21) (2010) is classified as a felony and is defined as when a person: